ObjectBoxPC/irvingt/PUZZLE.md

 ## Part F: Link the Files with IrvingT

 Use a C compiler such as GCC or Clang to link.
-The ensures that the C standard library is linked properly:
+This ensures that the C standard library is linked properly:

 	gcc -o [output file] [ASM file] [IrvingT static library]